jax-ml/jax/docs/301/remat.md

   backward pass.

 To operate between these two extremes, saving some things and not others, you use the `policy` argument to {func}`jax.checkpoint`.
-A policy is *data*, not code: it names which values are allowed to be saved as residuals, and everything else is recomputed.
+A policy says which values are allowed to be saved as residuals, and everything else is recomputed.
 There are two steps:

 1. **Name values** in the function being differentiated with {func}`jax.ad_checkpoint.checkpoint_name`.
 By itself, `checkpoint_name`